-There were some readers, like Rose Jamison-Klous, who pointed to the "diva" warning signs as a reason why she no longer attends traditional church.
+There were some readers, like Rose Jamison-Klous, who pointed to the "diva" warning signs as to why she no longer attends traditional church.

 "And this why we don't 'do' church.
 I would rather send my money to Voice of the Martyrs or Gospel for Asia.
 I have no use for spoiled so-called pastors who are nothing like Jesus or the Apostle Paul.
 It's all about money and support, or money for big fancy buildings.
 I will meet in my home with like-minded people," she wrote.

-As did a few other readers, a commenter named Brendan attempted to ground the conversation in love, although he was "in complete agreement that 'divas' do a great [disservice] to the Kingdom of God."
+As did a few other readers, a commenter named Brendan attempted to ground the conversation, although he was "in complete agreement that 'divas' do a great [disservice] to the Kingdom of God."

 "Let's call stuff out, but with a prayerful edge rather than a sarcastic one.
 I wonder how many of us took a moment to pray for these ministers/ministries?" he wrote.

-He continued, "There are a lot of good things happening [in the Body of Christ in North America], and a lot of great leaders rising up.
+He continued, "There are a lot of good things happening [Body of Christ in North America], and a lot of great leaders rising up.
 Let's pray for the 'diva's' that they will see what's going on and change."